rombrew/phobia/doc/InputAnalogKnob.md

 # Shutdown timeout

-To stop the control we check if machine is run or setpoint is high.
+To stop the control we check if machine is still run or setpoint is high.
 If setpoint is out of input range and machine does not make full turns for `ap.timeout_IDLE` milliseconds the shutdown is requested.

 	(pmc) reg ap.timeout_IDLE <ms>